My Love Letter to New York CityOctober 1, 2012

 For the past few months I had been writing my October Newsletter in my head.
-It was going to be my farewell love letter to NYC because October was my anticipated moving date to western North Carolina.
+It was going to be my love letter to New York City as a farewell because October was my anticipated moving date to western North Carolina.
 I wrote about my change of mind, heart (and gut) here as you might recall, and about my decision to stay in NY for at least another year.

 It’s not that I’ve become deaf or blind to the crazy energy in the city which was getting me down, but I followed my intuition and was instantly rewarded with a fresh set of rose-colored glasses with which to view my beloved NYC again.
 Hence, “My Love Letter to New York City”.
 So here goes…

 What is it about you that brings people here?
 There are those who were born and raised here and can’t imagine leaving, and then there are those, like me, who were drawn to you like a magnet.
 You welcome artists and free spirits with open arms.
 I came here with a hurting heart and a sick body over a decade ago.
 You helped put me back together and make me whole again.
 You introduced me to like-minded people and you nurtured my independence.
 You woke me up.